RigoBlock/contracts/DragoFactory/DragoFactoryLibrary/READMEEVO.md

 # Drago Factory EVO Contracts
 ## Deploy dragos like a master!
 Set registry when deploy new one!
-This factory makes use of library, each deploy has to manually input Hex of library address into bytecode Hex of address is address withour 0x
+This factory makes use of library, each deploy has to manually input Hex of library address into bytecode Hex of address is address withour 0x.
+Whitelist new factory in registry + add new Factory to whitelister list

 ## Drago Factory contract version 0.2.2
 ```